Joshfel22/LECG_AutoAppInstaller/README.md

 # AutoInstaller
-This is a batch script that I made using the windows CID tool call "winget"
+This is a batch script that I made using the windows CLI tool call "winget"